-Today the council has published a proposal of a tool for ethical analysis of health care management models.
-Health care management models are not ethically neutal, which is why an in-depth ethical analyisis of the model and its potential consequences should be made before a new model is introduced, the council address in the report.
+Today the council has published a proposal of a tool for ethical analysis of health care governance models.
+Health care governance models are not ethically neutal, which is why an in-depth ethical analyisis of the model and its potential consequences should be made before a new model is introduced, the council address in the report.

 In this report, the Swedish National Council on Medical Ethics (Smer) summarises the project it initiated on self-monitoring using wearable technology and health apps.
 The main purpose of Smer’s work has been to unearth the potential ethical problems that are raised, provide recommendations for decision-makers contemplating introducing and using this technology in the healthcare system, […]